attack68/rateslib/docs/source/i_whatsnew.rst

        with appropriate cache and state management.
        (`584 <https://github.com/attack68/rateslib/pull/584>`_)
    * - Bug
+     - Defaults spec *"usd_stir1"* for CME 1m SOFR futures has corrected the roll to *"som"*, instead of *"imm"*, to allow correct placement of contracts averaging all of the rates in a specific contract month.
+   * - Bug
      - :class:`~rateslib.instruments.STIRFuture` now correctly handles the ``fx`` and ``base`` arguments when using the :meth:`~rateslib.instruments.STIRFuture.npv` or :meth:`~rateslib.instruments.STIRFuture.analytic_delta` methods.